Kalhor-Lab/MARC1-Pipeline/README.md

   $ cd ../4-pair_filtering
   $ Rscript 200514_Final-filtering.R
   ```
-**Truncated barcodes** In some experiments, some errors in IDs cannot be resolved by automatic filtering and need to be manually accounted for (orphan barcodes).
+**Truncated or orphan barcodes** In some experiments, some errors in IDs cannot be resolved by automatic filtering and need to be manually accounted for (orphan barcodes).
 Running "/4-pair_filtering/200514_Final-Filtering.R" will print such IDs in stdout.
+To identify the parents of orphan barcodes, you can extract their corresponding spacer sequence from the allbarcodes.txt file in "/3-SP_err_correction/" to determine which of the founder spacers they resemble the most.
 If you can identify the parents of the orphan barcodes, populate the following vectors (located at the top section of the code) with pairs of orphan barcodes and their real parent barcode and run the code again.
+If you cannot identify the parent of an orphan barcode, add its identifier to the spurious_barcodes vector to remove it from analysis.
 ```
 trunc_barcodes      <- c()          # trunc_barcodes <- c('[orphan_barcode_1]', '[orphan_barcode_2]', ...)
 trunc_barcodes_refs <- c()          # trunc_barcodes_refs <- c('[parental_barcode_for_orphan_barcode_1]', '[parental_barcode_for_orphan_barcode_2]', ...)
 ```

+**Clustering the full barcode table** A full barcode table is created (master_barcode_table) and reported to the output as a flat file.
+In this table, each row corresponds to a sample and each column to a spacer allele.
+The value in each cells represents to the abundance of the corresponding spacer allele in the sample.
+This table can be clustered to obtain a preliminary tree.
+For instance, for basic clustering based on Manhattan distances run:

+master_barcode_table <- master_barcode_table[,-grep("par", colnames(master_barcode_table))]   # Removing the parental alleles from the table.
+dendrogram <- as.dendrogram(hclust(dist(master_barcode_table, method = "manhattan"), method = "ward.D2"))
+plot(dendrogram)

 # Technical troubleshooting